Downgrade to Upgrade: Optimizer Simplification Enhances Robustness in LLM Unlearning: Downgrading the Optimizer Upgrades Unlearning Robustness

-\textbf{Fig.\,\ref{fig:lmc-figure}} shows LMC between models unlearned with downgraded optimizers and Adam.
+To validate the distinctiveness of ZO optimizers, we use \textbf{linear mode connectivity (LMC)} \citep{frankle2020linear,qin2022exploring,lubana2023mechanistic,pal2025llm} to compare converged unlearning solutions from two optimizers.
+LMC assesses whether two unlearned models can be connected by linear interpolation in parameter space.
+Formally, for $\boldsymbol\theta_{1}$ and $\boldsymbol\theta_{2}$, LMC holds if the unlearning metric (\textit{e.g.}, KnowMem on $\mathcal{D}_{\mathrm{f}}$) of $ \boldsymbol\theta(\alpha) = \alpha \boldsymbol\theta_{1} + (1-\alpha)\boldsymbol\theta_{2} $ remains consistent as $\alpha \in [0,1]$ varies. \textbf{Fig.\,\ref{fig:lmc-figure}} shows LMC between models unlearned with downgraded optimizers and Adam.
 Gradient-compressed optimizers (signSGD, signAdam) display clear connectivity with Adam: VerbMem on $\mathcal{D}_{\mathrm{f}}$, KnowMem on $\mathcal{D}_{\mathrm{f}}$, and KnowMem on $\mathcal{D}_{\mathrm{r}}$ remain stable across interpolation, indicating convergence to the same basin.
 In contrast, ZO lacks LMC with Adam, implying convergence to a \textit{separate basin} supporting its distinctive unlearning and robustness.